(Updated in July 2019 to reflect the new AP® calculator policy)

 After students have self-corrected and indicated their weaknesses, I entered the topics they needed practice on a spreadsheet and used the spreadsheet to assign review papers to them individually.

 Students had choices on how to approach each APES math review paper.
-They could
+(Use your own math review papers or you can purchase mine with keys)

 - Attempt to solve and then use a solution key to check their work.